kindlyops/havengrc/README.md

 ## setting up the dev environment

 The db schema and migrations are managed using flyway.
-The postgresql server, the postgrest API server, and the flyway tool are all run from docker containers to reduce the need for local toolchain installation (java, haskell, postgresql)
+The PostgreSQL server, the PostgREST API server, and the flyway tool are all run from docker containers to reduce the need for local toolchain installation (java, haskell, postgresql)

 To check and see if you have docker available and set up